ARCAD-Software/iunit-vscode/docs/pages/JUnit/with-junit.md

 To run the JUnit-iUnit project, you have to manually export the ARCAD iUnit project to the Workspace.

 To export the ARCAD iUnit project in the Workspace, right-click on the repository and click the **Export to ARCAD iUnit Project** option from the ARCAD iUnit Extension.
-The ARCAD iUnit project is then created with the same name as the repository and added to the current Workspace in the Visial Studio Code IDE.
+The ARCAD iUnit project is then created with the same name as the repository and added to the current Workspace in the Visual Studio Code IDE.

 ![export-to-iunit-project-image](./../../media/junit-export-to-iunit-project.png)

-The JUnit extension detects automatically the ARCAD iUnit project and displayd the test cases in the **Test Explorer** view.
+The JUnit extension detects automatically the ARCAD iUnit project and displays the test cases in the **Test Explorer** view.
 You can execute the test cases directly from the **Test Explorer** view and the test results are shown in the **Test Results** window.